Bijman/srb2bld/README.md

      10. If you receive permission issues or errors related to /etc/subuid, /etc/subgid, UID and GID, please check if you have set UIDs/GIDs for user in path /etc/subuid and /etc/subgid.
 For example "testuser:231072:65536" will assign 65,536 subordinate UIDs/GIDs (231072-296607) to user called "testuser", so configure to user you are logged to.
 If you still have permission errors, increase range for user you are logged to in files /etc/subuid and /etc/subgid, for example "testuser:231072:200000".
 Additionally, if you have podman installed, enter "podman system migrate".

+     11. If docker fails to run despite following installation/configuration instructions and notes from srb2bld's README, consider switching to "podman".

-     11. If you get "unhandled exception" when running Ultimate Zone Builder or High Voltage Ring, uninstall mono in your system.
+     12. If you get "unhandled exception" when running Ultimate Zone Builder or High Voltage Ring, uninstall mono in your system.

-     12. To deal with out of memory errors, for example "g++: fatal error: Killed signal terminated program cc1plus", decrease number of CPU threads using variable "SRB2BLDNCPU=[number of CPU threads]".
+     13. To deal with out of memory errors, for example "g++: fatal error: Killed signal terminated program cc1plus", decrease number of CPU threads using variable "SRB2BLDNCPU=[number of CPU threads]".

-     13. Building Android APKs requires gradlew script and Gradle files in the directory "android" for SRB2 Custom.
+     14. Building Android APKs requires gradlew script and Gradle files in the directory "android" for SRB2 Custom.

-     14. For built Flatpak bundles for 32-bit builds (SRB2 Final Demo, SRB2 JTE), you need to install Flatpak "org.freedesktop.Platform.Compat.i386" with command "flatpak --user install org.freedesktop.Platform.Compat.i386".
+     15. For built Flatpak bundles for 32-bit builds (SRB2 Final Demo, SRB2 JTE), you need to install Flatpak "org.freedesktop.Platform.Compat.i386" with command "flatpak --user install org.freedesktop.Platform.Compat.i386".

+     16. Sometimes fixup_bundle function, when building and installing bundle for macOS, fails due to missing library, but the path for it exists.
+Recommendation is to completely close terminal, reopen it again and run again srb2bld.
+Other way is to free RAM with "sudo purge".

-     15. In order to compile and install custom SRB2/SRB2Kart/Ring Racers build (assuming it is not a very old one) from local or remote repository, write environment variables in shell's configuration file, like ".bash_profile" or ".zshrc", which are:
+     17. In order to compile and install custom SRB2/SRB2Kart/Ring Racers build (assuming it is not a very old one) from local or remote repository, write environment variables in shell's configuration file, like ".bash_profile" or ".zshrc", which are:

           - SRB2BLDGITPATH - path to local or remote repository,